TheCoreblank/chatApp/README.md

 # My functions/classes
 # Server communications
-privateMessageFromServer(Username) - It'll extrapolate the rest by accessing the database. broadcast(Username) - Sends to all users but the username.
+- privateMessageFromServer(Username) - It'll extrapolate the rest by accessing the database.
+- broadcast(Username) - Sends to all users but the username.
-InternalMessage(Username) - This sends an internal message, such as "Ping" or "You have been kicked" or "Set the input mode to stars, we're receiving a password."
+- InternalMessage(Username) - This sends an internal message, such as "Ping" or "You have been kicked" or "Set the input - mode to stars, we're receiving a password."
-IsOnline(Username) - Sends a "ping", not as in the ICMP one but a manual one to check connection.
+- IsOnline(Username) - Sends a "ping", not as in the ICMP one but a manual one to check connection.

 # Cryptography
-KeyExchange() - Dark magic.
+- KeyExchange() - Dark magic.
 I'll work this one out later.
-Encrypt(text, publicKey)
+- Encrypt(text, publicKey)
-Decrypt(text, privateKey)
+- Decrypt(text, privateKey)
-HashPassword()
+- HashPassword()

 # Accounts
 Keep in mind, the username is basically the sole account identifier.
 An account contains (With example values):
+{
-{Username : "Alex",
+Username : "Alex",
 Password : "sjfhjsbfh9w8fn028h02n etc",
 PendingPms : {Sender: "Luke", Message : "Hello!"}, isAdmin : True